AlfishSoftware/godot-files-vscode/README.md

 **GDAsset** files also support:

-- Syntax-coloring of embedded code in asset strings for GDScript and Godot Shader resources (see image above).
+- Syntax-coloring of embedded code in asset strings for GDScript and GDShader resources (see image above).
 	😎 It even handles both inner and outer languages' escape sequences gracefully, and colors them differently:
 	![Showcasing how embedded code escape sequences are handled gracefully](docs/showcase-embedded-code-escapes.webp)